 When going here, you will also be close to the magnificent bullfighting arena, Plaza del Toros La Merced.
 A noticeable, tall red arena surrounded by typical Spanish restaurants and bars.
 From here, you can either head northeast to the huge Parque Moret, a nice public park – or to the Roman Ruins, just a few steps east of the cathedral.

-If you continue down this direction for around 15-20 minutes, you will pass Nuevo Columbino.
+If you continue in this direction for around 15-20 minutes, you will pass Nuevo Columbino.
 It is the home stadium of Recreativo Huelva, Spain’s oldest football club.
 You might be lucky enough to go to Huelva on one of the weekends where Recreativo plays at home – in that case, watch the match!
 They currently play in La Liga 2, the second-best football league in Spain.
-However, they did previously have adventures in La Liga, hosting the sides of Real Madrid and Barcelona, and who knows if that opportunity comes around again.
+However, they did previously participate in La Liga, hosting the sides of Real Madrid and Barcelona, and who knows if that opportunity comes around again in the future.

 But even if you’re not in town for a game, the stadium is still worth visiting.
-You can easily get up close, and just like many other football stadiums in the Iberian peninsula, there are also bars, restaurants, shops and other facilities in the stadium, and they are open every day, not only on matchday.
+You can easily get up close, and just like many other football stadiums in the Iberian peninsula, there are also bars, restaurants, shops and other facilities inside the stadium, and they are open every day, not just on matchday.

-If you decide to turn back to the center, you can stop by the large Mercado del Carmen and get something to eat – or simply buy something nice for later consumption.
+If you decide to turn back to the center, you can stop by the large Mercado del Carmen and get something to eat – or just buy something nice for later consumption.

 Take a trip to La Rábida

-If you cross the Rio Tinto, you can visit La Rábida, the monastery where Columbus once resided – and in every way, a notable place to visit in Huelva, even if we don’t take the history of Columbus into account.
-It’s a beautiful place with a rich past.
-Arguably one of the most important monasteries in Spain, so it is highly worth visiting.
+If you cross the Rio Tinto, you can visit La Rábida, the monastery where Columbus once resided – a notable place to visit in Huelva, even if we don’t take the history of Columbus into account.
+It’s a beautiful monastery with a rich past.
+Arguably one of the most important religious sites in Spain, so it is highly worth visiting.

 Close to La Rábida, just a few minutes north, you can see Muelle de las Carabelas.
-An outdoor exhibition with replicas of Columbus’ ships.
-It was in this place, close to La Rábida, where Columbus and his fellow navigators departed for their first journey to the Americas!
+This is an outdoor exhibition with replicas of Columbus’ ships.
+It was at this location, near La Rábida, where Columbus and his fellow navigators departed for their first journey to the Americas!

 Muelle de las Carabelas is open every day except Mondays.
 The entry price is 3.50€ for an adult, with discounts for students, pensioners, and large groups.
 It’s a nice place to see if you are into history and if you want some nice and memorable photos.
-Included is also an opportunity to watch a documentary detailing how the navigators worked in the 1400s, and just outside the museum, there is a representation of an Andalusian village of the very same era.
+Included is also an opportunity to watch a documentary detailing how the navigators worked in the 1400s.
+Just outside the museum, there is a representation of an Andalusian village of the era – very interesting to see.

-We advise you to walk around in the area since you can re-live the historic town where Columbus once resided!
+We advise you to walk around the area since you can re-live the historic town where Columbus once resided!
 It’s one of the best experiences in Huelva.

 Relax at the nearby beaches

 Arguably, the Huelva province is the best place to go in the summer if you are looking for gorgeous Spanish beaches that are not too crowded, and where you can easily find affordable hotels and restaurants.
 It’s popular among the local Spaniards, but not so much among foreigners.
-Tourists are very predictable, and the ones that go to Andalusia usually stay in the same areas – Málaga, Marbella, the historic center of Seville, in Cádiz, and so on.
+Foreign tourists are very predictable, and the ones that go to Andalusia usually stay in other areas – Málaga, Marbella, the historic center of Seville, in Cádiz, and so on.
 They rarely go to the province of Huelva and the ‘hidden coast’.

 It’s also worth noticing that most of the popular Spanish beaches are facing the Mediterranean Sea, while Huelva’s beaches are facing the Atlantic Ocean.
 So there is a bit of a difference here.
-The water is often a little colder in the beaches of the Huelva province, although the weather is often hotter.
+That means the water can be a little colder on the beaches of the Huelva province, although the overall weather is usually warmer.
 That makes it very refreshing to go into the water in the summer.
 If you have been to the Portuguese region of Algarve, you can expect the exact same experience here.
 In fact, Huelva and Algarve are neighboring provinces, and Huelva isn’t far from the Portuguese border, so a drive into Portugal is encouraged.

-Here are some practical things that you might want to know about Huelva before going.
+Here are some practical things you might want to know about Huelva before you go: